VR-25/acc/README.md

 ### Unable to Charge

-Refer back to the `## WARNINGS` section above.
+Refer back to the [warnings](#warnings) section above.

 ### WARP, VOOC and Other Fast Charging Tech

-ACC may not work reliably with the original power adapter.
+Charging witches may not work reliably with the original power adapter.
-If you face issues, either try a different charging switch or a regular power brick (a.k.a., slow charger).
 This has nothing to do with acc.
 It's bad design by the OEMs themselves.
+If you face issues, either try a different charging switch or a regular power brick (a.k.a., slow charger).
+You may also want to try stopping charging by limiting current/voltage.

 ### Why Did accd Stop?